Michael Austin (writer): Academic work

 While working at Shepherd University, Austin taught freshman composition and world literature.
-He collected his selections for his world literature classes in a textbook entitled Reading the World: Ideas that Matter, which is a bestseller.
+He collected his selections for his world literature classes in a textbook entitled Reading the World: Ideas that Matter.
 His book Useful fictions (2011) was selected as a CHOICE outstanding academic title in the Language and Literature category.

 New Testaments: Cognition, Closure, and the Figural Logic of the Sequel, 1660–1740 (2012) examines how sequels to popular works in the 17th and 18th centuries were demonstrated a human need for closure, but a resistance to a complete end.
 Austin envisions the New Testament of the Bible as a "sequel" to the Old Testament, and argues that sequels of the 1660–1740 period use the same methods of Biblical typology.
 In the same way that the New Testament reinterprets the Old Testament to prefigure Christ, so do the literary sequels reinterpret the texts they follow.
 Austin focused specifically on sequels or second parts to Paradise Lost, Pilgrim's Progress, and Robinson Crusoe.
 Elizabeth Kraft observed that Austin's "critical alertness" resulted in "richly textured revisionary interpretations" of the works he analyzed.
 John Traver at Digital Defoe found New Testaments to be "a very valuable approach for looking at the eighteenth-century sequel" but with "some limitations in its capacity to treat many poems or non-fictional prose 'sequels'".
 In Kevin Seidel's review of the monograph, he acknowledges Austin's "good insights" but criticizes his conception of the relationship between the Old and New Testaments of the Bible to make comparisons to sequels in the 17th and 18th centuries.
 Seidel stated that Austin compares sequels to the Old and New Testaments in a way that is convenient for his arguments.